 Now that we have a loose overview of what this document is, let’s dig into the nitty-gritty of what goes into it.

 Business requirements documents are similar to other formal documents such as requests for proposals (RFPs) and client contracts.
-With that in mind, they often include:
+With that in mind, the document includes:

 • An executive summary: Write this summary after completing the rest of the document.
 This high-level section should outline the project requirements and should summarize the following contents of the document.